Priyanka Chopra Reacts To Catfights: We Were Elbowing Each Other Out To Get To That One Spot

 PeeCee Gets Brutally Honest

-The actor rued while there is a perception that women try to pull each other down, the men are assumed to have a 'bromance' with fellow male stars.
+The actor rued that while there is a perception that women try to pull each other down, the men are assumed to have a 'bromance' with fellow male stars.

 "I've had so many times where I'm doing interviews and people always ask me, 'You're doing a movie with a female actor.
 Did you guys get along?
 Were there cat fights?'
 But when it comes to boys, they say, 'Oh, my gosh.
 That's a bromance, and everyone works so well'," Priyanka said at Beautycon Los Angeles.